Chapter 1: Nyet, Wasteland is Fine

 Click.

-"Ah, the sound of a Giger counter ticking away.
+"Ah, the sound of a Geiger counter ticking away.
 We are all familiar with it, are we not?
 The unnerving monotone beep that informs you of a danger you cannot see.
 Radiation.
 And yet that stuff could almost considered a respite compared to the crap I've got to deal with on a daily basis..."
 Nikolai spoke bitterly to the others around the waning campfire.

-"Aye, I think we all understand that."
 A man who went by the nickname 'Irish' responded cheerfully.
-People called him that because he was from northern Ireland, he was one of the many other's in the Zone that went by an alias.
+People called him that because he was from Northern Ireland, simple as that.
+No greater explanation needed.
+He was one of the many others in The Zone that went by an alias.
 The reason for this was simple, to ensure that the authorities couldn't track him if tried to go back to the outside world.
-He, like so many others, had come to the Zone in hopes that he could strike it rich.
+Even if it was just a simple alias, it worked wonders.
+He, like so many others, had come to the Chernobyl Exclusion Zone in the hope that he could strike it rich.

 Like so many others.